Itqan-community/quran-apps-directory/docs/backlog/stories/us1-1-database-technology-selection.md

 - [ ] Development instance running and accessible
 - [ ] Hosting platform selected (Railway recommended)
 - [ ] Team onboarded and ready to proceed
-- [ ] Connection from .NET 9 app verified
+- [ ] Connection from Django app verified
 - [ ] Story reviewed and approved by Tech Lead

 ---